prettiest trees to plant

 • Pine

-Plant a few of these around the front garden for interest and curb appeal.
-Plant thuja with a holly for a beautiful privacy fence.
+Plant a few of these around the front garden for interest and curb appeal—plant thuja with holly for a beautiful privacy fence.

-Evergreens are very low-maintenance once established.
-Also, planting new trees on your property will bring people joy for years to come.
+Once established, evergreens are very low-maintenance.
+Planting new trees on your property will bring people joy for years.

 Planting trees has so many benefits to the ecosystem, your health, and your property value.
-I recommend planting trees even if you don’t intend to live in your home forever, because they add so much curb appeal and value to the home.
+I recommend planting trees even if you don’t intend to live in your home forever because they add much curb appeal and value to the house.

 So, go ahead -reduce your carbon footprint and plant trees!